 - Bloomington, Indiana

 - Presenter: John William Ryan

 In 1971 Dr. Allam took a leave of absence from the American University at Cairo, and as consultant to the Sudanese government spent twenty months working as Project Manager for Youth Employment Promotion Centers in the Sudan.
-Mohamed Allam's commitment to the international promotion of health and education is further demonstrated by the time and energy he has spent as a delegate to and administrator for international conferences and committees.
-He was, for example, Secretary General of the first Afro-Asian Youth Conference which was held in Cairo in 1959.
+Mohamed Allam's commitment to the international promotion of health and education was further demonstrated by the time and energy he spent as a delegate to and administrator for international conferences and committees.
+He was Secretary General of the first Afro-Asian Youth Conference which was held in Cairo in 1959.
 He was also a delegate to the Sixth World Youth Festival in 1957 and to the Second Corning Conference held in New York in 1962.
-Throughout his career, he has maintained contact with the United States, and has on many occasions visited American universities to confer with Egyptian students enrolled in graduate school.
+Throughout his career, he maintained contact with the United States, and on many occasions visited American universities to confer with Egyptian students enrolled in graduate school.